-Billionaire and former New York City Mayor Michael Bloomberg said Thursday that he might become a late addition to the race for the 2020 Democratic presidential nomination months after he ruled out the possibility of a run.
+Billionaire and former New York City Mayor Michael Bloomberg formally announced his candidacy as a late addition to the race for the 2020 Democratic presidential nomination months after he ruled out the possibility of a run.

 Here are six things to know about the former mayor:

 - Bloomberg was born Feb.
 14, 1942, to a middle-class family in Massachusetts.
 His grandparents were Russian Jewish immigrants.
 He was raised just outside Boston, in Medford, with a younger sister named Marjorie.

 - He graduated in 1964 from John Hopkins University with a Bachelor of Science degree in electrical engineering.
 On his website, Bloomberg noted that he was a student leader, serving as president of his fraternity, president of the Inter-Fraternity Council and class president.
 He said running for the school positions gave him his first taste of what a political campaign might be like.

 "He planned schoolwide events and learned to build consensus -- gaining skills that still serve him well, decades later," according to his website.

 In 1966, Bloomberg earned a Master of Business Administration degree from Harvard Business School.

 - After business school, in 1966, Bloomberg got a job at the securities brokerage Salomon Brothers and moved to New York City.
 He moved up the ranks at the company, overseeing equity trading and sales before eventually becoming head of the Information Systems department.

 He stayed with the company until 1981, when he was laid off as part of a corporate restructuring.
 He used his severance from the company to found Bloomberg LP, a financial information and media company that includes Bloomberg News.